Let’s take a quick look back at each of them in order of their signing.

-13. Alex Zendejas – (Ciudad Juarez, Mexico or El Paso, Texas)
+13. Alejandro “Alex” Zendejas – (Ciudad Juarez, Mexico or El Paso, Texas)

 14. Aaron Guillen – (Chihuahua, Mexico)

-Defender.
-He moved to El Paso when he was 8.
-FC Dallas Academy 2011 and 2012, joined from El Paso affiliate.
+Moved to El Paso when he was 8.
+Played for the FC Dallas Academy in 2011 and 2012 after he joined from the El Paso affiliate.
 Won the 2012 U18 DA National Championship with FCD.
-Played four years of college ball at Florida Gulf Coast University where he was named 2015 Atlantic Sun Conference Defender of the Year as a senior.
-Signed homegrown deal with Dallas prior to the 2016 season.
-Played PDL with Austin Aztex in 2013.
-Loaned to Tulsa Roughnecks in 2017 for a few games.
-Made 8 appearances with FC Dallas and was released after 2017.
-North Carolina FC 2018-19.
-Signed with Tampa Bay Rowdies for 2020.
+Played four years at Florida Gulf Coast University where he was named 2015 Atlantic Sun Conference Defender of the Year as a senior.

 15. Paxton Pomykal – (Lewisville, Texas)